 What is the best way to get rid of invasive plants?
-That is the $64,000 question, is it not?
+That is the $64,000 question, isn't it?
 If there were a simple answer, the whole matter of fighting invasive species would not be such a thorny issue.
-Check out some solutions that will at least point you in the right direction in solving this problem in your own yard.
+Check out some solutions that will at least point you in the right direction in solving this problem in your yard.

-The "best" way to get rid of an invasive plant will depend, in part, on your own preferences.
+The "best" way to get rid of an invasive plant will depend, in part, on your preferences.
 Do you wish to stay organic?
 Then the best way for you to get rid of invasive plants will probably entail more work than it would for those willing to use chemical herbicides.

 If, on the other hand, you opt to go the chemical herbicide route, read what is written on the product's package very thoroughly before buying.
 The information on some will indicate that they are specifically for "woody" plants (for example, Ortho's Brush-B-Gon product).

 Because chemical herbicides such as Roundup are non-selective, the best way to get rid of an invasive plant by using such a product sometimes comes down to circumstances.
-For example, if you wish to use Roundup on Japanese knotweed plants (Polygonum cuspidatum, pictured) that are poking through your lawn, you may wish to use the herbicide injection method, rather than spraying.
+For example, if you wish to use Roundup on Japanese knotweed (Polygonum cuspidatum) plants that are poking through your lawn, you may wish to use the herbicide injection method, rather than spraying.
 That way, you can control the Roundup so that it does not end up on your grass since it would kill it.

 If you would rather stay organic, you can try using vinegar as an herbicide.
 Some organic gardeners even use something as simple as boiling water to kill weeds.
 But do not get your hopes up too high, because, the fact is, neither vinegar nor hot water will work on everything.
 They will have little effect on a tough perennial invasive plant such as Japanese knotweed.